lincheney/docker-iodine/README.md

 ## Base image

-`debian:stretch-slim` is used as the base image.
+[debian:stable-slim](https://hub.docker.com/r/library/debian/) is used as the base image.

 I've had [issues](https://github.com/Adam-Ant/docker-iodine/issues/6) when using Alpine.